Members Sign In

 View Bio

-As UIDP’s marketing communication director, Sandy is responsible for planning and executing communication strategy across the organization.
-She brings more than 20 years of experience in persuasive writing, translational journalism and multi-channel communication to the UIDP team.
+As UIDP’s chief partnerships officer, Sandy is responsible for development, membership services, and marketing and communications strategy across the organization.
+She brings more than 20 years of experience in strategy, project development and execution, and multi-channel communication to the UIDP team.
 Sandy has bylined hundreds of articles and reports, specializing in making complex topics accessible to a broad audience.
-She is a proud alumna of the University of California San Diego.
+She is a proud alumna of the University of California, San Diego.

 View Bio